“Potential of eCommerce in Vietnam is limitless” said Lazada CEO Alexandre Dardy.

 While Vietnam e-commerce has limitless potential, those can grab the opportunities are likely to win.
 The country e-commerce is turning into a fast growth stage, which is a big chance for foreign digital businesses and investors.

 As of 2016, Vietnam has signed, implemented, and is negotiating 16 Free Trade Agreements (FTAs) in total, which creates favorable conditions for cross-border trade activities.
-Moreover, under Decision no. 1563 issued by Prime Minister in August 2016, an ecosystem of transportation, delivery and fulfillment services will have been built for e-commerce covering across the country and will gradually expand to the region to promote cross-border e-commerce activities.
+Moreover, under Decision no. 1563 issued by Prime Minister in August 2016, an ecosystem of transportation, delivery and fulfillment services will be built for e-commerce covering across the country and will gradually expand to the region to promote cross-border e-commerce activities.

 Vietnamese consumers prefer foreign brands than domestic ones as they believe that products made in developed countries are better than made in Vietnam.
 A lot of well-known brands in the world haven’t established a branch or official distributor in Vietnam, which is gold rust for cross-border e-commerce to capture the niche market.
 But investors, business entrepreneurs and online sellers need to be fully aware of both pros and cons of Vietnam e-commerce to succeed in one of the fastest growing markets in the world.